bamukhier/team-former/readme.md

 ## License
 MIT License

-Copyright (c) 2021 Salem Bamukhier
+Copyright (c) 2021 Salem Bamukhier and Mohammed Iskandarani

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal